 - a.
-The barrier shall be set: in the tie-down roping at three (3) feet under for outdoor rodeos, four (4) feet under at indoor rodeos; in the steer wrestling at five (5) feet under for outdoor rodeos, six (6) feet under for indoor rodeos; in the team roping at two (2) feet under for outdoor rodeos, four (4) feet under for indoor rodeos unless otherwise approved by an event representative three (3) hours prior to the first performance or slack. - b.
+The barrier shall be set: in the tie-down roping at three (3) feet under for outdoor rodeos, four (4) feet under at indoor rodeos; in the steer wrestling at five (5) feet under for outdoor rodeos, six (6) feet under for indoor rodeos; in the team roping at two (2) feet under for outdoor rodeos, four (4) feet under for indoor rodeos unless otherwise approved by an event representative and the stock contractor, three (3) hours prior to the first performance or slack. - i.
+Breakaway Roping: An automatic barrier must be used at all rodeos for breakaway roping.
+At indoor rodeos, the length of score will be the length of the box minus three feet (3').
+Outdoor rodeos will be the length of the roping box minus two feet (2').
+All score lengths are subject to roping Director approval. unless otherwise approved by an event representative and the stock contractor three (3) hours prior to the first performance or slack. - b.
 Once score line has been set in timed events, it will not be changed at the rodeo, nor can length of box be changed. - c.
 To measure correctly, put barrier up with pin in barrier ring, holding the pin in place, measure from post where barrier pin goes, to the point where barrier rope touches the ground.
 Set barrier line eighteen inches (18") beyond that point.